 Definition of the target group

-For most children and young persons with special educational needs the appropriate measures are implemented in the context of early curative education (family-based) or in normal schools during the period of compulsory schooling.
+For most children and youth with special educational needs the appropriate measures are implemented in the context of early curative education (family-based) or in normal schools during the period of compulsory schooling.
 If these measures prove to be inadequate, or no longer sufficient, the competent school authority may authorise enhanced measures - after completion of a standardised assessment process (SAV) aimed at determining the precise individual needs.
-This process includes a detailed overall analysis, brings together and if necessary supplements all the existing diagnoses and ensures the neutrality and objectivity of the providers responsible for the implementation of the measures.